 More than 60% of the papers write about the need for new ways of green and knowledge leadership, management, and organizing.
-The documents, however, are centered around traditional leadership, management, and organization issues.
+The documents, however, are centered around traditional leadership, management, and organizational issues.
 The paper's label and marketing propose new leadership, management, and organizing ways.
-However, they neither define the situation today as the situation tomorrow nor how we will take us tomorrow.
+However, they neither define today as the situation nor how we will take us tomorrow.
 The papers are promising the "promised land," but in the end, tomorrow's management is the same as today's management.
-The papers' problems are centered around solvable matters and very seldom related to unsolvable problems.
+The papers' problems are centered around solvable matters and seldom relate to unsolvable problems.
 In knowledge management research, we define "instrument-itis" and "knowledge-itis" as a misdirecting striving for respectability.
-Fifty-five of 542 papers (10%) discuss our ecological systems' problems and what we need to do to solve the climate crisis through sustainable businesses.
+Sixty-three of 661 papers (10%) discuss our ecological systems' problems and what we need to do to solve the climate crisis through sustainable businesses.
 These green ecological papers ask several questions they cannot answer and are thus speculative and are all conceptual papers without any empirical basis.
 The 2020 and 2021 conferences doubled the number of such papers and increased the conference's relevance for our actual and future business situation.
-The bearing, creativity, and scientific quality are enormously improved from our earlier analyses of these aspects (Jevnaker and Olaisen, 2021).
+The bearing, creativity, and scientific quality are enormously improved from our earlier analyses of these aspects (Jevnaker & Olaisen, 2021).
+The 2022 papers confirmed the trend toward critical papers discussing sustainability, the climate crisis, and moral issues of what is morally adequate and morally inadequate for businesses.
+Artificial standard intelligence is addressed from the angle of what is good for our civilization versus what is suitable for AI businesses.
+Human control is compared to machine control according to consequences.
+The 2022 papers are more pluralistic in their problem formulation, choice of methodology, and discussion of findings.